-Ceramics and glass are used for applications which require qualities such as hardness, rigidity, high resistance to heat and corrosion etc. A vast range of ceramic materials is used in the day today life.
-Some of them are Pottery, porcelain, bricks, tiles, glass, cement, etc. Although glass is categorized under the group of ceramic materials, it can be distinguished based on its atomic structure which accounts for its unique characteristics.
+Ceramics and glass have many applications that require qualities such as hardness, rigidity, high resistance to heat, corrosion, etc. We use a vast range of ceramic materials in the day to day life.
+Some of them are Pottery, porcelain, bricks, tiles, glass, cement, etc. Although we can categorize glass under the group of ceramic materials, there are differences between them depending on its atomic structure that accounts for its unique characteristics.

-Glass is defined as an amorphous solid which does not have a long range periodic atomic structure which shows a glass transition behavior.
-This glass transition behavior is exhibited by non crystalline (amorphous) and semi crystalline materials.
-Upon heating, glass shows a rubber like state over a temperature range which is called the glass transition temperature.
-This falls below its melting temperature.
-Glass is super cooled without letting it gain the crystalline structure.
-Formation of glass requires network formers (SiO2, B2O3, P2O5, GeO2, etc) and intermediates (Ti, Pb, Zn, Al, etc) to take part in the glass network, and modifiers to break the network structure.
+After that, we should super cool the glass without letting it gain the crystalline structure.
+Formation of glass requires network formers such as SiO2, B2O3, P2O5, GeO2, etc. and intermediates such as Ti, Pb, Zn, Al, etc. to take part in the glass network, and modifiers to break the network structure.
 Pure silica glass, Soda- Lime- Silica glass, Lead- Alkali- Silicate glass and Borosilicate glass are types of glass.